bernardtse/music-listening-habits-eda/README.md

 4. How have other track features changed?

-## 2. Data collection and preparation
+## 2. Data Collection and Preparation
 Every year, Spotify releases a playlist with the top 100 hit songs for that year.

 ![Screenshot of Top hits 2017 playlist by Spotify](readme_images/playlist.png)